 Michael Ajerman is an American Artist who studied at the Corcoran School of Art, New York Studio School, and the Yale Summer School at Norfolk.
 In 2003, he completed a Masters Degree at the Slade School of Art in London.

-He has had solo exhibitions in the USA, UK, Italy, and Israel including the Transition Gallery in London, HemingwayArt in Oxford, and Marco Rossi Arte Contemporanea in Italy.
+Michael has had solo exhibitions in the USA, UK, Italy, and Israel including the Diane Rosenstein Gallery in Los Angeles, California; Transition Gallery in London (2010 and 2013); HemingwayArt in Oxford (2011 and 2017); MARCOROSSI artecontemporanea in Italy (2012); the Toomey-Tourell Gallery, San Francisco (2010); and the Jerwood Project Space, London (2009).

 Selected group exhibitions include Contemporary Drawing from Britain at the Xi’an Academy of Fine Arts, China; East Wing Collection 8 at the Courtauld Galleries, London; and Bomberg’s Relevance at the Ben Uri Gallery.
 He has written articles for Garageland Magazine, published by the Transition Gallery, covering a vast array of topics from the author Chuck Palahniuk, photographer Esther Friedman and Iggy Pop, Akira Kurosawa, Lucian Freud, and the artists of the Colony Room.